galaxyproject/training-material/topics/admin/tutorials/celery/tutorial.md

 >
 {: .comment}

-> Redis is a very popular key-value-store database.
+Redis is a very popular key-value-store database.
 It is very fast and a good backend for Celery.
-> If you want to learn more about Redis, visit their website: (https://redis.io/)[https://redis.io/] {: .spoken data-visual="gtn" data-target="#preparations:redis" }
+If you want to learn more about Redis, visit their website: (https://redis.io/)[https://redis.io/]

 Good news: Celery is already installed in your Galaxy's virtual environment if you followed the last tutorials and completed the Galaxy installation successfully.
 Also RabbitMQ should be up and running after you completed the Pulsar tutorial.